thomasesmith/vw-car-net-api/README.md

 # Connecting to the Volkswagen Car-Net API

+> If you happen to be a PHP developer, please consider using the Composer package I am maintaining that consumes the Car-Net API according to the guidelines in this document: [An Unofficial PHP Wrapper for the VW Car-Net API](https://packagist.org/packages/thomasesmith/php-vw-car-net).

 ### The Update!

-This document is intended to be a report of my findings experimenting with the VW Car-Net app's api since the service's update in October of 2019.
+This document is intended to be a report of my findings experimenting with the VW Car-Net app's API since the service's update in October of 2019.
 How you use this information is your responsibility. **I have no idea if using the API in this manner violates the terms of service of the VW Car-Net service that you agreed to when you signed up.
 So, [if I were us](https://www.youtube.com/watch?v=pvCQvIrH35s), I would just assume that it does.
 Proceed at your own risk.**.
+Obviously, no affiliation or sponsorship is to be implied between myself and Volkswagen AG.
+Any trademarks, service marks, brand names or logos are the properties of their respective owners and are referred to in this document for educational purposes only.

 This README will stay code-agnostic and just detail the http requests to the API, what is required to include with each request, and a general idea of what you can expect back from the server in response.

-> If you happen to be a PHP developer, please consider using the Composer package I wrote and maintain to make consuming these services easier: [VW Car-Net API Client for PHP](https://packagist.org/packages/thomasesmith/php-vw-car-net).

 ***